sharkySharks/go-github-app-boilerplate/README.md

 * Once these are setup, just make sure that you have your S3 bucket information saved in `.aws/config.yaml`, following the steps at the beginning of this section, titled: `Pulling Your Secrets From An s3 Bucket`, or set the environment variables in your shell window.

+## Future Features

+"...a work is never truly completed [...] but abandoned..."
+Paul Valéry

+Nice-to-have features:
+- convert to use go modules
+- add testing